Andre2503/-CryptoClustering/README.md

 ### 3. Clustering Cryptocurrencies with K-means
 - The K-means model is initialized and fitted using the optimal k value of 4.
-- Clusters are predicted and a scatter plot is created using hvPlot, setting "24h Price Change (%)" and "7d Price Change (%)" as axes.
+- Clusters are predicted and a scatter plot is created using hvPlot, setting `24h Price Change (%)` and `7d Price Change (%)` as axes.

 ### 4. Applying Principal Component Analysis
 - PCA is applied to the original scaled data, reducing features to three principal components.
 - The explained variance is calculated to understand the information retained in the principal components.
-- A new DataFrame with PCA data is created, maintaining "coin_id" as the index.
+- A new DataFrame with PCA data is created, maintaining `coin_id` as the index.

 ### 5. Identifying best k value Using the PCA Data
 - The elbow method is repeated on the PCA data to find the best k value (result was 4).